Spy in the Wild: Reception

-Tim Goodman of The Hollywood Reporter wrote, "Pretty incredible."
+Tim Goodman of The Hollywood Reporter called the miniseries, "Pretty incredible."

 Merchandise

 DVD and Blu-ray

 A two-disc DVD and two-disc Blu-ray set for the series were released on 20 March 2017.
 Both were distributed by Spirit Entertainment in the UK.

-In the United States and Canada, the DVDs are divided into two parts and they were released on 28 February and 15 August 2017.
-Both DVDs were retain with David Tennant's narration from the original British broadcasts.
+In the United States and Canada, only Series 1 was released to DVD, divided into two separate volumes, released on 28 February and 15 August 2017, respectively.
+These DVDs contain the original British versions with David Tennant's narration.